ziylanmedya/ZMCameraKit-Android/README.md

-# ZMCameraKit-Android
+# ZMCKit

-ZMCameraKit is an Android library that simplifies the integration of camera functionalities into your applications.
-This library is designed to work seamlessly with CameraActivity for capturing images and videos.
+ZMCKit is an Android library that simplifies the integration of camera functionalities in your applications.
+This library is designed to work seamlessly with the CameraActivity for capturing images and videos, as well as handling lens changes and other camera configurations.

 ## Table of Contents

 - [Installation](#installation)
 - [Usage](#usage)
 - [License](#license)